garbles/yolk/README.md

 Yolk.render(<span>Hello World!</span>, document.getElementById('container'))
 ```

-__`createElement(component: Function | string, props: Object, ...children: Array<any>): YolkComponent`__

-Creates a new instance of a YolkComponent from a function or string.
-To make this less verbose, you should write JSX instead (see below).

 ## Using JSX

 It is highly suggested that you write Yolk with JSX.
 This is achieved using the [Babel transpiler](http://babeljs.io/).
 You should configure the `jsxPragma` option for Babel either in `.babelrc` or in `package.json`: